What Are Proofreading Marks? A Beginner’s Guide

 Are Proofreading Marks Still Important?

-To some extent, it is useful to know proofreading marks as a freelance proofreader.
+To some extent, it is useful to know proofreading marks as a freelance proofreader and editor.
 You may, for example, need to work with a client who prefers feedback on hard copy or a typeset text.

 However, this is much rarer than it used to be.
 And most of the time, you’ll be working with a computer file rather than printed text, so you can track the changes electronically instead.